 - Click Submit.

-When the Office of Communication & Marketing announces the College is canceling classes via all-fs/ all-stu messages, Communication & Marketing will include in that e-mail, and on the website home page, a link to a separate Web page (www.newpaltz.edu/officeclosings ) where the status of department offices will be posted.
+- When the Office of Communication & Marketing announces the College is canceling in-person classes via all-fs/all-stu messages, Communication & Marketing will include in that e-mail, and on the campus home page, a link to the Office Closings page, where the status of department offices will be posted.

-Below is a list of radio and television stations you can tune in to for announcements regarding cancellations and delays.
-A message will be recorded on the 257-INFO (4636) hot line and posted on the website .
+Below is a list of radio and television stations and online news outlets the College notifies with announcements regarding cancellations and delays.
+A message will also be recorded on the INFO line at (845) 257-INFO (4636) and posted on the College website.

 |1260 WBNR||93.3 WBWZ|